Can ChatGPT access Confluence? A 2026 guide

 and the Atlassian community.

-This guide will walk you through the different ways to connect ChatGPT to Confluence, from the simple copy-paste methods to the more complex custom builds.
-We’ll look at the good and the bad of each approach and show you the most straightforward way to turn your Confluence wiki into a genuinely useful AI assistant.
+This guide will walk you through the different ways to connect ChatGPT to Confluence, from simple copy-paste methods to more specialized integration platforms.
+We’ll look at the strengths of each approach and show you the most straightforward way to turn your Confluence wiki into a genuinely useful AI assistant.

 Understanding Confluence and ChatGPT